 Most employers can agree that dedicated and hard-working employees are the backbone of a successful organization.
 However, appropriate boundaries should be placed around employees’ work to:

 - Communicate that you understand employees have their own lives outside of your nonprofit.
+You’ve put in hard work to recruit talented individuals for your nonprofit—encourage them to stick around by respecting their boundaries and free time.

 A healthy work-life balance will not only increase the productivity of your employees but also communicate your understanding that they have other priorities and responsibilities.
 This level of respect for your employees will not go unnoticed and will likely make them appreciate your organization even more.